Key Quote

 Technique 1 — STRUCTURAL REVERSAL / ROLE INVERSION

-The poem's entire structure builds towards the final reversal: for five stanzas, the child follows the father in admiration; in the final stanza, the father follows the son.
-This chiastic (mirror-image) structure makes the poem's argument inescapable: the follower becomes the followed, the strong become dependent.
+The poem's entire structure builds towards the final reversalreversal — A complete change in direction, status, or position: for five stanzas, the child follows the father in admiration; in the final stanza, the father follows the son.
+This chiasticchiastic — Having a mirror-image or cross-over structure (ABBA pattern) structure makes the poem's argument inescapable: the follower becomes the followed, the strong become dependent.
 Heaney compresses an entire lifetime's shift in a single 'But today', using the conjunction as a brutal pivot.

 The verb 'stumbling' — used earlier for the child ('I stumbled in his hob-nailed wake') — is now applied to the father.
-This lexical echo (repetition of a key word in a new context) forces the reader to feel the reversal physically.
+This lexical echolexical echo — When a word from earlier in a text recurs in a new context forces the reader to feel the reversal physically.
 The same word that described childhood clumsiness now describes old age and decline.
 Heaney makes language itself carry the weight of time's passage.

 Key Words